 Hold Pressure in the Outside Rein (Don’t Pull Though)

-From the second that you start to take and soften with that inside rein to obtain your flexion, you want to hold pressure with that outside rein.
+From the second that you start to take and soften with that inside rein to obtain your neck flexion, you want to hold pressure with that outside rein.

 This means that you want to have contact from your outside hand to the bit.